 D-day: Cut the genoise + finsh the diplomat cream + assemble the cake and decorate it

 1. Begin by printing the numbers you need and cutting them.
-You can find all the numbers you need by clicking on this link: Numbers.
+You can find all the numbers on this link: Numbers.
 Since I wanted my cakes to be in a A3 format, I increased the percentage in the printing setting to 140%.
 I didn’t have any A3 papers so I printed them normally with a A4 paper and then I added extra paper on the sides and drew the missing parts by hand.
 Finally, I cut everything.